Payroll

 What is the difference between a work permit and a work visa in Germany?

-A work visa allows foreign nationals to enter Germany for employment purposes, while a work permit, typically issued as a residence permit, allows them to work and live in the country.
-Non-EU nationals often need both a work visa and a residence permit to work legally in Germany.
+A work visa allows a foreign national to enter Germany for employment, while a work permit – issued as a residence permit – allows them to live and work in the country.
+Non-EU nationals often need both: a visa to travel, then a residence permit issued after arrival that authorises the specific employment.

 How long does it take to process a work permit or visa in Germany?